The Richmond Maritime Festival is a free event that takes place in and around the Britannia Heritage Shipyard in Steveston Village in the summer.

 Battle of the Tall Ships

-In 2019, you could experience the thrill and excitement of a real tall ship battle either from onboard ship or from the shorelines of Garry Point Park on Friday, July 26 or Sunday July 28 from 6:00 pm to 9:00 pm.
+In 2019, you could experience the thrill and excitement of a real tall ship battle either from on board the ship or from the shorelines of Garry Point Park on Friday, July 26th, or Sunday, July 28th, from 6:00 pm to 9:00 pm.

 A warning for those with sensitive ears – bring your earplugs!
 Cannons can be very loud.

-In 2023 there are multiple areas with live entertainment, including at Seine Net Loft, Britannia Shipyard and more.
-The full entertainment schedule for the weekend is listed below.
-Various roving performers are present throughout each day.
+There were multiple areas with live entertainment in 2022, including at Seine Net Loft, Britannia Shipyard and more.
+The entertainment schedule for the weekend in 2023 is listed below.
+Various roving performers were also present throughout each day.

-Note: Scheduled performers and times are subject to change.
+Note: Scheduled performers and times were subject to change.

 Saturday, August 26th, 2023